 Dave Hardy Leadership in Organics Award ~ Dave Hardy was instrumental in developing the Organics Recycling Council in CRRA and served as the organization’s President.
 For his contribution, this award recognizes a business, government agency, community-based organization or school that demonstrates excellence in the production, marketing and/or utilization of organic materials.

-“Next Generation” Recycler Award - Award ~ This award is specifically designed to promote the next generation of Recyclers/“Zero Wasters” in California.
-It will be awarded to an individual youth or youth group that has clearly set themselves apart from their peers in promoting waste prevention, recycling, composting, zero waste, or buying recycled.
+“Next Generation” Recycler Award ~ This award is specifically designed to promote the next generation of Recyclers/“Zero Wasters” in California.
+It will be awarded to an individual young person or youth group that set themselves apart from their peers in promoting waste prevention, recycling, composting, zero waste, or buying recycled.

 Outstanding "Closing the Loop" Commitment ~ Awarded to a business, government agency, community-based organization or school that has implemented an innovative program that features the procurement of products that reduce waste, have recycled content and/or are safer alternatives to toxic products.